 - What are the most common objections to overcome?

-- Has your product/service been featured in a book, endorsed by an organization, etc.
+- Has your product/service been featured in a book, endorsed by an organization, etc.?

-- Is there a secondary CTA?
+- Is there a secondary call to action?

 - What is your biggest sales “sticking point” right now?

 - What is your influencer outreach strategy?